Target (TGT) is a Top Dividend Stock Right Now: Should You Buy?

 Target in Focus

-Headquartered in Minneapolis, Target (TGT) is a Retail-Wholesale stock that has seen a price change of 56.59% so far this year.
-Currently paying a dividend of $0.66 per share, the company has a dividend yield of 2.55%.
-In comparison, the Retail - Discount Stores industry's yield is 0.95%, while the S&P 500's yield is 1.97%.
+Headquartered in Minneapolis, Target (TGT) is a Retail-Wholesale stock that has seen a price change of 33.61% so far this year.
+The retailer is paying out a dividend of $0.64 per share at the moment, with a dividend yield of 2.9% compared to the Retail - Discount Stores industry's yield of 0.99% and the S&P 500's yield of 1.95%.

-Looking at dividend growth, the company's current annualized dividend of $2.64 is up 4.8% from last year.
-Target has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 6.39%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Right now, Target's payout ratio is 46%, which means it paid out 46% of its trailing 12-month EPS as dividend.
+In terms of dividend growth, the company's current annualized dividend of $2.56 is up 1.6% from last year.
+Over the last 5 years, Target has increased its dividend 5 times on a year-over-year basis for an average annual increase of 7.44%.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Target's current payout ratio is 46%, meaning it paid out 46% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, TGT expects solid earnings growth.
-The Zacks Consensus Estimate for 2019 is $6.13 per share, which represents a year-over-year growth rate of 13.73%.
+Earnings growth looks solid for TGT for this fiscal year.
+The Zacks Consensus Estimate for 2019 is $5.92 per share, which represents a year-over-year growth rate of 9.83%.

-Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
-During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
-That said, they can take comfort from the fact that TGT is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).
+High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+That said, they can take comfort from the fact that TGT is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #2 (Buy).

 Click to get this free report